Avaiga/taipy-doc/docs/userman/scenario_features/events/examples.md

-Examples of using Taipy event notifications to capture and consume *events*.
+This page aims at exposing common use cases using Taipy *events*.

-# Real-Time GUI Updates with Taipy Event Consumers
+# Triggering user interface updates

 This script defines a custom event consumer class `SpecificCoreConsumer`, which listens for all events published by Taipy Core and triggers GUI notification based on those events.